Aeroluna/LunaCoopMod/README.md

 - Added Vespene Crystalization, increasing vespene harvest rate by 25%.

 Vorazun is one of the most vespene limited commanders.
-Increasing her vespene harvest rate should help with the large amount of upgrades she needs and her extremely gas heavy army.
+Increasing her vespene harvest rate should help with the large amount of tech she needs and her extremely gas heavy army.

 - Buffed Vorazun level 1 perk to additionally increase the shields of all combat units (except Dark Templar) by 40.